 For their big-day outfits, Indian grooms also have some regional variance to their traditional suits.
-Some husbands-to-be wear traditional dress, such as a dhoti which is a rectangular cloth ties around the waist.
+Some husbands-to-be wear traditional dress, such as a dhoti which is a rectangular cloth tie around the waist.

-In other regions, they wear a sherwani (a long coat), a kurta (loose falling shirt that hangs below the knee), or a Western suit.
+In other regions, they wear a sherwani (a long coat), a kurta (a loose falling shirt that hangs below the knee), or a Western suit.
 The men also have henna on their bodies, but it is less elaborate and often hidden.

 Groom attire in Japan